 Drunk drivers get behind the wheel millions of times every year, which is why one in three accidents involve alcohol.
-According to the Centers for Disease Control and Prevention (CDC), 1.9 percent of adults reported driving after drinking too much.
 The decision to drink and drive claims hundreds of lives each year.
 Let’s break down the CDC’s drunk driving report for Mississippi between 2003 and 2012 and the State of Mississippi Highway Safety Plan for 2018.

 - From 2003 to 2012, 2,560 lives were lost because of drunk drivers.

 - The majority of those individuals were between the ages of 30 and 49.

 - 2 percent of Mississippi residents reported driving after consuming too much alcohol.